13 Days from$3000 p/p in USD

 D/FB Tumbili Cliff Camp, beautifully perched on a cliff overlooking the lake

-Since Joe grew up here he knows the area and the whereabouts of special birds very well.
+Your local guide grew up here knows the area and the whereabouts of special birds very well.
 During the boat ride you will feed the fish eagle – be ready as the speed is very high.
 This is the most southern distribution point of Jackson’s hornbill and northern masked weaver.
-Other birds you can find are purple and goliath heron, cuckoos, northern crombec, Madagascar bee-eater, starlings, tits whydahs, woodpeckers and many more.
+Other birds you can find are purple and goliath heron, cuckoos, northern crombec, Madagascar bee-eater, starlings, somali tits, whydahs, woodpeckers and many more.
 You will get a list also for this area.
 Very interesting is finding the pearl-spotted owlet, Verreaux eagle owl, African scops owl, northern white-faced owl, three-banded or Heuglin’s courser and the slender-tailed nightjar.
 Local guides will have found them for you to save time.

 D/FB Tumbili Cliff Camp